Bolivar Beach Access

 The tales of General James Long and his wife, Jane Long, "the Mother of Texas," further enrich the peninsula's story.
 Jane's resilience, symbolized by her red flannel petticoat flag, speaks volumes about the area's pioneering spirit during the early 1800s.

-The Bolivar Lighthouse, built in 1852, stands as a historical beacon, surviving wars and hurricanes and symbolizing the community's resilience.
+The Point Bolivar Lighthouse, built in 1852, stands as a historical beacon, surviving wars and hurricanes and symbolizing the community's resilience.
+The Bolivar Flats are just south of the beach access, home to protected ecosystems and wildlife.
+The proximity of these Texas landmarks to the beach makes it easy to combine an immersive history lesson with fun in the sun.

-Tourism began flourishing thanks to the Sea View Hotel in 1896, setting the stage for the peninsula's current status as a cherished getaway.
+Tourism began flourishing in 1896 thanks to the Sea View Hotel, setting the stage for the peninsula being a cherished getaway.

-Visitors can use the Bolivar Beach Access to enjoy activities like sand castle building, shell searching, and surf fishing.
+Visitors can use the Bolivar Beach Access to enjoy activities such as building sand castles, shell hunting, and surf fishing.

-One of the most distinctive features of Bolivar Beach Access is its 27 miles of pristine beach, where driving is permitted.
-This rare opportunity allows visitors to explore the vast coastline at their leisure, finding their perfect spot to relax or engage in beach activities.
+One distinctive feature of Bolivar Beach Access is its 27 miles of pristine beach, where driving is permitted.
+This rare opportunity allows visitors to explore the vast coastline at their leisure to find the perfect spot to relax.

 Recognized as a Globally Important Bird Area and an International Site in the Western Hemisphere Shorebird Reserve Network, Bolivar Peninsula is a haven for bird enthusiasts.

 The mild coastal climate of Bolivar Peninsula makes it an ideal location for golfing year-round.
-Whether playing a round of traditional links-style golf or enjoying a family-friendly miniature golf course, there's something for every golf enthusiast.
+Whether playing a round of links-style golf or a family-friendly miniature golf course, there's something for every golf enthusiast.
+After golfing, saunter to the HardHeads Ice House Grill to celebrate with a cold brew.

-Fort Travis, constructed in 1898, offers a glimpse into the peninsula's military history and provides panoramic views of the Houston Ship Channel.
+Fort Travis Park, constructed in 1898, offers a glimpse into the peninsula's military history.
+It also offers panoramic views of the Houston Ship Channel.
 Today, it serves as a recreational center with fishing, picnic areas, and expansive grassy areas perfect for outdoor activities.

-In Crystal Beach, part of Bolivar Peninsula, golf carts are a popular mode of transportation.
-The convenience of using golf carts is celebrated in the annual Golf Cart Poker Run, featuring a parade of over 200 decorated carts.
+In Crystal Beach, golf carts are a popular mode of transportation.
+The carts is celebrated in the annual Golf Cart Poker Run, featuring a parade of over 200 decorated carts.

 Getting There